8/30/25

 5. High versatility

 What makes squats even more impressive is their versatility—they can be scaled for any fitness level.
-Whether you’re a beginner or an advanced athlete, you can adjust the depth, weight, and repetitions to match your goals and keep progressing.
+Whether you are just starting out or you are basically squating for breakfast, you can adjust the depth, slap on more weight, or change your reps to suit your personal goal.

 Common Mistakes to Avoid